Dear Wood Folk,

 Growing Aquilegia Canadensis

 Red columbine is a host plant for the Columbine duskywing (erynnis lucilius).
-Hummingbirds and other pollinators like bumblebees will visit too!
+Hummingbirds and other pollinators like sweat bees and bumblebees will visit too!
 And due to the toxins, deer should leave it alone.

 Growing Taxus Canadensis